iocoop/policies/Bylaws.md

 (c) The Corporation may within ten (10) days after receiving a demand, deliver a written offer of an alternative method of achieving the purpose identified in the demand without providing access to or a copy of the membership list.
 An alternative method that reasonably and in a timely manner accomplishes the proper purpose set forth in a demand made pursuant to Section 10.03(a) of these Bylaws shall be a reasonable alternative, unless the Corporation fails to do the things that it offered to do within a reasonable time after acceptance of the offer.
 Any rejection of the offer shall be in writing and indicate the reasons the proposed alternative does not meet the proper purpose of the demand.

-## ARTICLE XI.
-SURPLUS ALLOCATIONS AND DISTRIBUTIONS
+## Article XI.
+Surplus Allocations and Distributions

 ### Section 11.01.
 Fiscal Year.

-The fiscal year of the Corporation shall end at the close of the business day on the last day of the month of January of each year.
+The fiscal year of the Corporation shall end at the close of the business day on the last day of the month of June of each year.

 ### Section 11.02.
 Surplus and Patronage Defined.